SEARCH

 unintentionally, always contains some degree of bias.

-most reliable history is usually arrived at by studying various
+reliable history is usually arrived at by studying various sources -

-sources - with an emphasis on those sources who, to coin the phrase
+with an emphasis on those sources who, to coin the phrase "do not have

-this be said of the quest for the 'truth' concerning Reiki - being
+be said of the quest for the 'truth' concerning Reiki - being carried

 However